 - 7. Shareholders and Investors will not be able to ask questions "live" during the broadcast of this AGM.
-All Shareholders and Investors may submit questions relating to the business of this AGM no later than 2.00 p.m. on 19 August 2020: - (a) by email to agm@gccpresources.com; or - (b) by post to the office of the Company's Singapore Share Transfer Agent, Boardroom Corporate & Advisory Services Pte.
+All Shareholders and Investors may submit questions relating to the business of this AGM no later than 2.00 p.m. on 22 April 2021: - (a) by email to agm@gccpresources.com; or - (b) by post to the the office of the Company's Singapore Share Transfer Agent, Boardroom Corporate & Advisory Services Pte.
 Ltd. at 50 Raffles Place, #32-01 Singapore Land Tower, Singapore 048623.

-The Company will endeavour to address all substantial and relevant questions received from shareholders prior to and/or at the AGM through live audio-visual webcast
+The Company will address all substantial and relevant questions received from shareholders prior to the AGM through live audio webcast at the AGM